Keeta (KTA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Keeta Historical Price

-According to the latest data gathered on Keeta live price page, the current price of Keeta is 0.126899USD.
-The circulating supply of Keeta(KTA) is 400.00M KTA , giving it a market capitalization of $50.70M.
+According to the latest data gathered on Keeta live price page, the current price of Keeta is 0.13894USD.
+The circulating supply of Keeta(KTA) is 400.00M KTA , giving it a market capitalization of $55.58M.

 The Keeta Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KTA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.